wang-bin/fvp/README.md

 ## Features
 - All platforms: Windows(including win7), Linux, macOS, iOS, Android.
 - You can choose official implementation or this plugin's
-- Optimal render api: d3d11 for windows, metal for macOS/iOS, OpenGL for Linux and Android
+- Optimal render api: d3d11 for windows, metal for macOS/iOS, OpenGL for Linux and Android(Impeller support)
 - Hardware decoders are enabled by default
 - Minimal code change for existing [Video Player](https://pub.dev/packages/video_player) apps
 - Support most formats via FFmpeg demuxer and software decoders if not supported by gpu.
 You can use your own ffmpeg 4.0~7.0(or master branch) by removing bundled ffmpeg dynamic library.